<

 true

-If true, the page smoothly scrolls to the top of the content after collapsing, improving viewing convenience.
+If true, the page smoothly scrolls to the top of the content after collapsing, improving the viewing experience.

 breakpoints